 Visiting in summer, spring or fall?

 Warmer weather brings all kinds of pursuits.
 From steep rocky descents to buff flowy trails, mountain bikers will find dozens of trails that are just the right speed.
 Lightly trafficked waterfront roads and tasty cafes reward road cyclists.
-Paddling on Kootenay Lake or rafting nearby rivers provides adventure from mild to wild in beautiful surroundings.
+Paddling on Kootenay Lake provides adventure from mild to wild in beautiful surroundings.